cloudfoundry-tutorials/cf4devs/site/content/application-basics/environment-variables.md

 weight: 4
 ---

 Environment variables inject configuration values into applications.
 As the [12-factor app](https://12factor.net/config) principles state, we should "store config in the environment".
-In this section we'll test out passing environment variables to a `training-app`.
+In this section we'll test out passing environment variables to an app called `training-app`.

 ## Preparation

 The golang application used in this section will display some basic information about the app itself, including its environment variables.

-Firstly, let's deploy the `training-app` using the supplied manifest.
-The application and manifest are in the `training-app` directory in the course resources:
+First, let's deploy the `training-app` using the supplied manifest.
+Go to the `training-app` directory, then deploy the app:

 ```
 cf push training-app -f manifest.yml -p training-app.zip --random-route